-In search of a new metal stamping source to produce flawless precision parts, an insert molding company came to market with a prototype concept for a new visionary hybrid electric vehicle (HEV).
+In search of a new metal stamping source to produce flawless precision parts, and insert molding company came to market with a prototype concept for a new visionary hybrid electric vehicle (HEV).
 The insert molder was seeking assistance in producing parts for their customer’s battery and engine module concept.
 The concept was a motor that could run on a high-amperage lithium battery and a gasoline engine that would function as an alternative to powering the battery when energy runs out.
 The insert molder needed prototyping of 20 metal busbars that would operate as the electrical connections for the battery and engine module.
-To do this, they required a world-class supplier to engineer and produce effective, error-free parts and integrate with their overmolding process.
+To do this, they required a world-class supplier to engineer and produce effective, error-free parts and integrate them with their overmolding process.
 After being turned away time and time again by metal stampers who couldn’t help when approached with this idea, they came across Wiegel Tool Works who was very well qualified and capable of producing the parts for the unique concept.

-All the busbars in this production request were designed with dissimilar thicknesses, required gold plated features and needed to be integrated into an overmold process to produce a final assembly.
+All the busbars in this production request were designed with dissimilar thicknesses, required gold plated features, and needed to be integrated into an overmold process to produce a final assembly.
 These design requirements presented Wiegel Tool Works' engineers with several unique challenges: (1) producing parts to print uncovered several feasibility issues with the design and would require timely and costly downtime, (2) the material costs for various part thicknesses were considerably high, (3) the involvement of an additional tier partner would be required to apply selective plating and (4) complex tooling was required to produce the parts and integrate with their customer’s overmold process.
-With their qualified team of engineers, tool makers and production experts, Wiegel Tool Works was able to tackle these challenges, make appropriate suggestions for the design considerations and find a solid solution for an idea that seemed nearly impossible for competing suppliers.
+With their qualified team of engineers, toolmakers, and production experts, Wiegel Tool Works was able to tackle these challenges, make appropriate suggestions for the design considerations and find a solid solution for an idea that seemed nearly impossible for competing suppliers.